 When Europeans began immigrating to the new world, aprons were simple & functional as a reaction to the excesses of fashion.
 The Pilgrim women wore plain, long, white aprons.
 Later, the Quaker women wore long aprons made of colored silk.

-This is a good place to end this section.
-I'm off to do more research on Regency and Victorian aprons.
-Be sure to check back soon for the history of aprons, part 2.
+This brings me to the end of the 1700s, a good place to end this section.
+I'm off to do more research on Regency and Victorian aprons and will add the history of aprons part 2 when I have a chance.